hayesgm/vignette/README.md

 Finally, to store in analytics which tests were run, simple check

-    Vignette.test -> { 'views/orders/new.html.haml:54d3c10a1b21' => 0 } # First choice was select for new.html.haml test
+    Vignette.test -> { 'views/orders/new.html.haml:54d3c10a1b21' => 'Test one' } # First choice was select for new.html.haml test

+N.B.
+If you choose to store your `tests` in `cookies`, then the chosen result will be stored in a cookie sent to the user's browser.
+Thus, be careful not to store any secret information in a test.

 ## Contributing